temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

+---
+title: "Build an Email Subscription App with Temporal and Go"
+sidebar_position: 1
+keywords: [Go,tutorial,temporal,workflows, sending email,subscription]
+description: "Tutorial for building a Subscription application with Temporal and Go."
+last_update:
+  date: 2023-04-13
+image: /img/temporal-logo-twitter-card.png
+---

 ## Introduction

 Creating reliable applications can be a complex process, often plagued by volatility that seems beyond your control.

-In this tutorial, you'll be writing a [Workflow](https://docs.temporal.io/workflows) for a limited-time Subscription application.
+In this tutorial, you'll be writing a [Workflow](https://docs.temporal.io/workflows) for a Subscription application.
+The application will send emails at specified time intervals until the subscription's limit has been reached.

-The application will be able to:
+The user will be able to:

 1. Send a "welcome" email to the user upon signup.
 2. Start the billing process and send subsequent subscription emails.